-The good news is Gundersen Health System offers two minimally invasive treatment options to eliminate the cause of reflux or significantly reduce symptoms: nonsurgical Stretta therapy and laparoscopic LINX surgery.
+The good news is Gundersen Health System offers a minimally invasive treatment option to eliminate the cause of reflux or significantly reduce symptoms: laparoscopic LINX surgery.

 - You have severe heartburn not helped by proton-pump inhibitors (PPI), medications to reduce gastric acid.